UNION ARENA: Every Code Geass Vol. 2 Deck, Ranked

 #9 Cupid Day Crisis

-Almost a brand new deck, plenty of its core pieces were there in set 1 but not with enough fire power to make it truly its own deck.
-Now, in Vol. 2 Cupid’s Day Crisis is a deck in and of itself – one that looks to leverage the events in your discard to pay off in big ways.
+Speaking of playing deck’s for fun: that’s entirely what this deck is all about.
+Indeed, it’s almost a brand new deck, plenty of its core pieces were there in set 1 but not with enough fire power to make it truly its own deck.
+Now, in Vol. 2 Cupid’s Day Crisis is a deck in-and-of-itself – one that looks to leverage the events in your discard to pay off in big ways.

 For starters, your two strongest removal tools become super powered by just having three-four events in the discard.
 Meanwhile, you have other powerful draw effects that can be activated when you’ve hit either the two or four threshold, including one-cost Shirley and two-cost Lelouch.